Contraz/demosys-py/docs/source/guides/project.rst

     └── settings.py
     manage.py

 - ``settings.py`` is the settings for your project with good defaults.
-See :doc:`settings` for more info.
+See ``settings`` for more info.
-- ``manage.py`` is an executable script for running your project
+- ``manage.py`` is the entrypoint for running your project

 Effects
 ^^^^^^^

-It's normally a good idea to put effect packages inside the project package as this protects you from package name collisions.
+A good idea to put effect packages inside the project package as this protects you from package name collisions.
 It's of course also fine to put them at the same level as your project or even have them in separate repositories and install them as packages thought ``pip``.